 Best Online Nursing Programs in Lexington, SC (2026)

 Lexington, South Carolina has a population of about 24,132.
 The city’s median household income is $83,263 (Census ACS 2023, 5-year).
 About 48.0% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited nursing programs within 100 miles of Lexington.
+Our directory has 46 accredited schools offering nursing programs near Lexington.
 In the Columbia, SC metro area, the top-earning nursing-related role is Nurse Anesthetist at a median $219,170 annually (BLS OEWS, May 2024).

 Closest Nursing Schools to Lexington

-The five accredited institutions below are the closest options indexed in our directory that offer nursing programs.
+The 10 accredited institutions below are the closest among the 46 schools in our directory that offer nursing programs near Lexington.
 Distances are calculated from Lexington city center.

 SchoolCityDistanceTuitionOnline